Is Preventing Type 2 Diabetes with Diet Really Possible? YES!!!

 And that can be a tragic mistake.

-Why Preventing Type 2 Diabetes is so Important
+Why preventing type 2 diabetes is so important

 Type 2 diabetes is a condition in which the cells cannot use glucose properly.
 This usually occurs when the cells become resistant to insulin, the hormone responsible for “unlocking” the doors of the cells.

-When you consume carbohydrates, your body converts them to glucose that is then absorbed into your bloodstream.
+When you consume carbohydrates, your body converts them to glucose which is then absorbed into your bloodstream.
 Your blood sugar levels rise.
 Your pancreas releases a sufficient amount of insulin to move the excess glucose from your bloodstream to your cells.
 (If you take your blood sugar readings several times after a meal with a blood sugar monitor, you’ll see your blood sugar levels gradually fall as the insulin removes the glucose from your bloodstream.)

 But if you overload the bloodstream with sugar and starchy carbs, the system is overwhelmed.
 There is too much glucose for insulin to handle, so it sends most of it to your fat cells.
 If you eat a steady diet of low-quality foods, ie, refined carbs and sugars, your cells become resistant to insulin.
 They no longer accept it, which not only leads to more glucose stored as fat, but it also leads to consistently high blood sugar levels.
 This contributes to prediabetes and then diabetes.

 When blood sugar levels are too high, it causes damage to blood vessels and nerves.
 The most common areas of damage are the hands, feet, kidneys, heart, and eyes.
 However, high blood sugar can negatively affect nearly every organ in the body, which makes preventing type 2 diabetes especially important.
-Complications of high blood sugar can include:

 - Heart Disease